gen~ for Beginners, Part 1: A Place to Start

-Sigmund Freud used to describe the purpose of psychotherapy as "the conversion of hysterical misery into common unhappiness."
+Sigmund Freud describes the purpose of psychotherapy as "the conversion of hysterical misery into common unhappiness."
 I think that anyone who wants to teach beginners has a kind of common goal - converting hysterical anxiety to common uncertainty.
-Uncertainty over solving a specific problem is much simpler to deal with than being generally bewildered by the environment in which you find yourself.
+Uncertainty over solving a specific problem is much simpler to deal with than being generally bewildered by the environment you're trying to use to solve the problem.
 Here begins an ongoing list of entries from my official gen~ Anxiety Top Ten.

-This week, let’s start with the obvious.
+Let’s start at the begining.
 To start patching in gen~, open a new patcher window and add a gen~ object to the patch.
 When you Command-double-click (or Control-double-click on Windows) to open a gen~ patcher window, you’ll see something that looks like a Max patcher window, but is a little different.
-Never fear - as a beginner, there are really a couple of things you need to care about.
+Never fear - as a beginner, there are really only a couple of things you need to care about as you begin.

 The first one’s obvious: the locking/unlocking the patcher window is just like Max - a lock in the lower left-hand corner of the patcher window.

-The upper toolbar reflects the fact that the operators available to you don’t include any UI objects (gen~ patchers don’t have ‘em), and the right-hand toolbar will also look familiar, with the exception of the C (Code) icon - a part of the gen~ patcher window that will become a close friend.
+The upper toolbar reflects the fact that the operators available to you don’t include any UI objects (gen~ patchers don’t have them), and the right-hand toolbar will also look familiar, with the exception of the C (Code) icon - a part of the gen~ patcher window that we'll look at in just a minute.
 The patcher window differences from Max are minimal and easy to get used to - locking/unlocking your patch and using the Code window are all you’ll really need to know, for now.